Bank of America is one of the largest banks in the U.S. and it offers a wide selection of products and services.

 Bank of America Advantage Plus Fees

 With the Advantage Plus account, you’ll have to pay a monthly maintenance fee of $12.
-However, there are several ways to sidestep this fee, including: if you make at least one qualifying direct deposit of $250, maintain a minimum daily balance of $1,500, enroll in the Preferred Rewards Program, or are an eligible student under the age of 24.
+B there are several ways to sidestep this fee: Make at least one qualifying direct deposit of $250, maintain a minimum daily balance of $1,500, enroll in the Preferred Rewards Program, or are an eligible student under the age of 24.

 If you need to make an ATM withdrawal, you can for free at a Bank of America ATM.
 If you are unable to use a Bank of America ATM, then the bank will charge you a fee of $2.50 to withdraw funds at another ATM in the U.S. (and you would have to pay any fee the ATM’s operator charges).